website

 Watertown Democrat, 11 23 1854

-Watertown, Jefferson County - A friend
+Watertown, Jefferson County - A

-with great pleasure, and thank him for his kindness in sending it to us.
-Time has only confirmed the correctness of
+We do so with great pleasure, and thank him for his kindness in sending

-ago, they are doubly true now.
-It
+one short year ago, they are doubly true now.

-originally appeared in the Milwaukee
+It originally appeared in the Milwaukee

 Sentinel of Nov.
 18th, 1853, and we are not aware that it has ever been